Vault

 - the subject's postal code,permitted_dns_domains

-- permitted DNS domains,policy_identifiers
+- permitted DNS domains,permitted_ip_ranges

 - the requested policy identifiers when creating a role, andext_key_usage_oids